chen42/openbehavior/operantLicking/Assembly.md

 The step motor is connected to a threaded rod via a coupler (copper is  fully inserted and not visible).

 ![] (images/stepMotorShaft.jpg)

-Extend the length of step motor connection wires to about 30 inch.
-Add female connection pins to the end of each wire.

-![] (images/stepMotorWires.jpg)

-3D printed parts of the syringe pump.
-![] (images/syringePumpPrintedParts.jpg)